 – Agree on a transfer date with the current employer.

-– On the transfer date, log in to MOM’s FDW eService to issue the new Work Permit.
+MOM’s FDW eService to issue the new Work Permit.

 – Print the Temporary Work Permit, which lets your helper start working for you while waiting for the official Work Permit card.